 Many of the world’s most significant engineering challenges will be met decades in the future by the next generation of engineers and scientists.
-To inspire and enable today’s students to become tomorrow’s innovators, NI invests in improving science and engineering education globally with contributions of time, technology, and financial support to teach fundamental engineering concepts.
+To inspire and enable today’s students to become tomorrow’s innovators, National Instruments invests in improving science and engineering education globally with contributions of time, technology, and financial support to teach fundamental engineering concepts.

 NI believes the best way to encourage students to pursue careers in engineering and science is to give them fun, hands-on experiences with real-world engineering tools.
 NI engages students using interactive robotics platforms powered by NI technology that teach engineering fundamentals, such as mechanics, electronics, and software programming.
 NI provides support for robotics competitions, in-classroom mentoring, and enrichment programs.